hasi03/Solar-Eclipse-Best-Location-Finder/README.md

 This project is developed on Ubuntu, and the following instructions are tailored for Ubuntu users.
 To install the required packages, open your terminal and execute the following commands:

-# Install Python 3 and pip if they are not already installed
+### Install Python 3 and pip if they are not already installed
 sudo apt install python3 python3-pip

-# Install the necessary Python packages
+### Install the necessary Python packages
 pip3 install openmeteo-requests requests-cache pandas matplotlib reverse_geocode geocoding folium amadeus

-# Use Flight Price
+# How to use Flight Prices
 1. Register [amadeus](https://developers.amadeus.com/register)
 2. Create API_info.env file in your directory where you cloned the github repository.
 3. Add the following lines to the .env file.